Administration

 How can I set filters for specific catalog object types?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the Catalog tile, you have the option to select attributes for specific catalog object types.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, a collection of predefined tiles will be displayed.
+Click on the Catalog tile to select attributes for specific catalog object types.
 Once selected, they are available as filters for that object type.
 To do this, select an object type from the list and click the Filter tab next to the Governance tab.

 You can then select all available attributes from a drop-down list, which are automatically enabled upon selection and are available as filters for that object type.
 To remove attributes as filters, click the attribute in the drop-down list again.